SC4RECOIN/FlowAlgo-Options-Trader/README.md

 APCA_API_SECRET_KEY=secret
 ```

-AlgoFlow credentials are required for scraping option flow and the Alpaca credentials are required for backtesting
+FlowAlgo credentials are required for scraping option flow and the Alpaca credentials are required for backtesting